 There is no peat used in the park, soil conditioners and mulches, where used, are all recycled material.
-Suppliers of plant materials for use in the park have been advised of and comply with this policy.

 18.5 Green Fuels

 The authority uses bio-diesel on its vehicle and machinery fleet.

 18.6 Waste Minimisation and Recycling

 Green waste is kept separate as part of maintenance operations at the park and then transferred to the Kimberley Depot for recycling.
 Wood waste is shredded and used as mulch in tree planted areas.
 Sycamore felled by the PCV (Practical Conservation Volunteers) is taken off site and has been used as path edging in nearby parks.